freakmaxi/kertish-dfs/README.md

 to the file manipulation.

 #### Architecture
-Kertish-dfs has 3 vital parts for a working system.
+Kertish-dfs has 3 vital parts for a working farm.
 Manager-Node, Head-Node, Data-Node.
 - Manager-Node is responsible to handle data-node synchronisation and harmony for each cluster.
 It is handling the space reservation, indexing data-node contents for fast search and find operations, health tracking of each data-node and optimize for the best performance every second, cluster balancing, check/repair/fix operations and synchronisation.